A Kernelization-Based Approach to Nonparametric Binary Choice Models: Kernelized Non-Parametric Estimator

 The KNP estimator $\hat \theta = (\hat g, \hat F)$ is given by

-where we choose the least square loss\footnote{Here, we choose the least square loss function in \eqref{ell-ls-g-f}, as its boundedness properties facilitate the proofs.
-The MLE objective function in \eqref{ell-ml-g-f} could also be used with additional conditions, including assumptions controlling the tails of $\log p_{\theta}(x), \log (1- p_{\theta}(x))$ over $\theta \in \Theta, x\in \mathcal X$. }
+where we choose the least squares loss\footnote{Here, we choose the least squares loss function in \eqref{ell-ls-g-f}, as its boundedness properties facilitate the proofs.
+The MLE objective function in \eqref{ell-ml-g-f} could also be used with additional conditions, including assumptions controlling the tails of $\log p_{\theta}(x), \log (1- p_{\theta}(x))$ over $\theta \in \Theta, x\in \mathcal X$.
+In addition, for the plug-in estimator of the weighted average partial derivative, the MLE objective will lead to the same asymptotic distribution as in Theorem \ref{theorem-asym-normality-wape}, under an analogous set of conditions to Assumption \ref{assumption-wape-asym-norm}. }

 and the sets $\mathcal G_n, \mathcal F_n$ for optimization are defined in \eqref{set-Gn} and \eqref{set-Fn} below.